-The Rectory bungalow is situated in a quiet street in the heart of Mells, within a 5 min walk from the Church.
-It has a medium size garden behind a stone wall with a drive providing off street parking.
-The accommodation consists of four bedrooms (two double). bathroom, two toilets, kitchen. dining room, sitting room and an office.
+The Rectory is situated in a quiet street in the heart of Mells, within a 5 min walk from the Church.
+A bungalow with medium size garden behind a stone wall with a drive providing off street parking.
+The accommodation consists of four bedrooms (two double), bathroom, two toilets, kitchen, dining room, sitting room and an office.